Yankees vs. Angels Player Props Betting Odds

-Gleyber Torres and Shohei Ohtani are two of the top players with prop bets on the table when the New York Yankees and the Los Angeles Angels meet at Angel Stadium of Anaheim on Tuesday (starting at 9:38 PM ET).
+Player prop betting options for Gleyber Torres, Shohei Ohtani and others are available in the New York Yankees-Los Angeles Angels matchup at Angel Stadium of Anaheim on Wednesday, starting at 7:07 PM ET.

 Bet on this matchup or its props with BetMGM!